 Discs that are positioned in between the bones of your spine can slip out of place and even split open.
 These situations can lead to the nerves nearby to become irritated and send soreness shooting throughout your back.

 When there is direct physical trauma to the spinal cord, such as in the case of a car accident, bones in the spine can fracture.
 Another more common way fractures occur is osteoporosis.
-Also known as compression fractures, these can cause excruciating discomfort.
+Also known as compression fractures, these can cause excruciating pain.

 Exercises for Back Stiffness